-Mindfulness of mind (Citta) is about being mindful of our consciousness.
+Mindfulness of mind (Citta) is about bringing awareness to our consciousness.
 This is distinguished from the mind that thinks and feels.

 If there is one thing we identify as the “self” it is the mind.
 Our thoughts and feelings are more “us” than anything else.
-And for this reason, we are arguably more likely to become mindless because of a state of mind that because of anything else.
+For this reason, mental states are the leading cause of mindlessness.

-The best way to make it stop is by practicing mindfulness of mind.
-By being consciously aware of our thoughts and emotions we can dissociate from them and be less effected by them.
-This helps us to let thoughts subside and to return to mindfulness.
+By being consciously aware of our thoughts and emotions, we can dissociate from them and be less affected by them.
+This helps us to let thoughts subside so that we can stay mindful all the time.

 Mindfulness of Dharma is essentially mindfulness of the way things are.
 Here we become aware of impermanence, of selflessness, and of mental objects.